Tutorials

 This tutorial uses SketchUp Pro.

-• When nesting, leave a small space between the parts: at least 2 mm (4 mm for foam).
+• When nesting, leave a small space between parts: at least 2 mm (4 mm for foam).

 Blue (RGB 0,0,255) lines are cut

-Red (RGB 255,0,0) lines are engraved as a line
+Red (RGB 255,0,0)lines are engraved as line

 Magenta (RGB 255,0,255) closed lines are engraved as flat

-Gray (RGB 128,128,128) lines are ignored (useful as guide lines, or help text)
+Gray (RGB 128,128,128) lines are ignored (useful as auxiliary lines, or help text)

-Put cutting lines in the 'cutting' layer
+Put cutting lines in the 'cut' layer

-Place engraving lines in the 'line engraving' layer
+Put engraving lines in the 'line engraving' layer

 • Text must be converted to lines before it can be cut or engraved.